shinken-solutions/shinken/doc/source/08_configobjects/service.rst

   This variable is used to define the poller_tag of checks from this service.
 All of theses checks will be taken by pollers that have this value in their poller_tags parameter.

   By default there is no poller_tag, so all untaggued pollers can take it.

+duplicate_foreach
+  This is used to generate serveral service with only one service declaration.
+  Shinken understands this statement as : "Create a service for earch key in the variable".
+  Usually, this statement come with a "$KEY$" string in the service_description (to have a differente name) and in the check_command (you want also a diffrent check)

 service_dependencies
   This variable is used to define services that this service is dependent of for notifications.
 It's a comma separated list of services: host,service_description,host,service_description.
 For each service a service_dependency will be created with default values (notification_failure_criteria as 'u,c,w' and no dependency_period).
 For more complex failure criteria or dpendency period you must create a service_dependency object, as described in :ref:`advanced dependency configuraton <advanced/advanced-dependencies>`.
 The host can be omitted from the configuration, which means that the service dependency is for the same host.